LukasMarx/ai-food-blog/src/content/posts/Spinach and Ricotta Stuffed Shells.md

 recipeYield: "4"
 calories: 570
 recipeCuisine: "Italian"
+recipeInstructions:
-recipeInstructions: [
+  [
     "Preheat the oven to 375°F (190°C).",
     "Cook the pasta shells according to package instructions until al dente.
 Drain and rinse under cold water.
 Set aside.", "In a large mixing bowl, combine the ricotta cheese, minced garlic, grated parmesan cheese, egg, salt, and black pepper.
 Mix well.", "Add the fresh spinach to a pot of boiling water and blanch for 1-2 minutes until wilted.
 Drain and rinse under cold water.
 Squeeze out any excess water and chop the spinach into small pieces.
 Add the spinach to the ricotta mixture and stir well.", "Spread a thin layer of marinara sauce on the bottom of a 9x13 inch baking dish.", "Fill each pasta shell with the ricotta mixture and place them in the baking dish.
 Spoon the remaining marinara sauce over the shells.", "Cover the baking dish with foil and bake for 25 minutes.
 Remove the foil and bake for an additional 15 minutes until the top is golden brown and bubbly.", "Let the stuffed shells cool for a few minutes before serving.
-Enjoy!"
-]
+Enjoy!", ]
 ---

 If you're looking for a comforting and easy-to-make dinner recipe, look no further than Spinach and Ricotta Stuffed Shells.
 This Italian classic is as delicious as it is impressive, and it's sure to become a favorite in your household.